Icinga/icinga-template-library/doc/12-windows-plugins.md

 Name              | Description
 ------------------|------------
-update_win_warn   | **Optional**.
-If set, returns warning when important updates are available. update_win_crit   | **Optional**.
-If set, return critical when important updates that require a reboot are available. update_win_reboot | **Optional**.
-Set to treat 'may need update' as 'definitely needs update'.
+update_win_warn   | If set, returns warning when important updates are available. update_win_crit   | If set, return critical when important updates that require a reboot are available. update_win_reboot | Set to treat 'may need update' as 'definitely needs update'.
 Please Note that this is true for almost every update and is therefore not recommended.

 In contrast to most other plugins, the values of check_update's custom attributes do not set thresholds, but just enable/disable the behavior described in the table above.
 It can be enabled/disabled for example by setting them to "true" or "false", "1" or "0" would also work.